Sunday, October 19, 2025

 SERMON SERIES: 1Thessalonians

-1Thes 5:19 Quench not the Spirit.
-20 Despise not prophesyings.
-21 Prove all things; hold fast that which is good.
-22 Abstain from all appearance of evil.
+1Thes 5:21 Prove all things; hold fast that which is good.

 — — —